jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 ---
-title: DRAFT – Coupling and Cohesion – Take 2
+title: Coupling and Cohesion – Take 2
 description: Let’s revisit these concepts one more time
-unlisted: true
 ---

 # Introduction